Let's Scare Jessica to Death: Plot

 That night, Duncan tells Jessica that she needs to return to New York to resume her psychiatric treatment.
 Jessica forces him to sleep on the couch, where he is seduced by Emily.
 The next day, Jessica finds the portrait of the Bishop family, which she and Duncan had sold to Dorker the previous day, back in the attic; she observes that Abigail Bishop, as seen on the photo, bears a striking resemblance to Emily.
 Jessica agrees to go with Emily to swim in the cove.
-While swimming, Emily vanishes from sight; Jessica hears Emily's voice in her head and watches as Emily emerges from the lake in a wedding gown.
-Emily attempts to bite her neck, but Jessica flees, locking herself in her bedroom in the house.
+While swimming, Emily vanishes before reemerging from the water in a Victorian wedding gown.
+Emily attempts to bite Jessica's neck, but Jessica flees, locking herself in her bedroom in the house.
 Hours pass and Jessica leaves to hitch a ride into town.
 Woody, who has been working in the orchard, returns to the house, where Emily bites his neck.

-When Jessica gets into town, she sees Duncan's car and asks about his whereabouts, but no one will speak to her; she then encounters Sam Dorker, and terrified, runs back to the house.
+When Jessica gets into town, she sees Duncan's car and questions the locals regarding his whereabouts, but no one will speak to her.
+She observes that the townspeople all bear scars on their necks or wrists.
+When she notices Sam Dorker amongst them, she flees back toward the house in terror.
 She collapses in the orchard and later is found by Duncan, who takes her home.
-In their bedroom, the couple go to lie down; Jessica notices a cut on Duncan's neck, and Emily then enters the room brandishing a knife, with the townsmen following behind her.
+In their bedroom, the couple go to lie down.
+Jessica notices a cut on Duncan's neck, and Emily then enters the room brandishing a knife, with the townsmen following behind her.
 Jessica flees the house, knocking over Duncan's bass case, which contains the corpse of the mute blonde woman.

 Jessica runs through the orchard and comes across Woody's corpse, his throat slashed.
 At daybreak, Jessica makes it to the ferry and tries to board, but the ferryman, also bearing a scar on his neck, refuses to let her on.
 She jumps into a nearby rowboat and paddles out into the lake.
 When a hand reaches into the boat from the water, she stabs the person in the back several times with a pole hook.
 As the body floats away, Jessica sees that it is Duncan.
+In voiceover narration, Jessica laments her inability to discern between madness and sanity.
 From the shore, Emily and the townsmen watch her.